I4Replication/AI-vertical/README.md

 1. Open a terminal at the project root.
 2. Run: `Rscript "code/R code/master.R"`
 3. Outputs appear under `output/figures` and `output/tables`; a log is written to `output/master_log_R.log`.
+4. When knitting the PAP, set `PAP_REBUILD_TABLES=1` only if you need to regenerate the LaTeX tables; otherwise the Rmd consumes the cached tables in `output/tables/`.

 Notes
 - The master script uses `pacman::p_load(...)` to install/load required packages automatically if missing.
+- Self-reported AI-usage counts (prompts/files/images/words) are transformed downstream with `asinh` before any modeling; no usage logs are audited in this simulation.
 - If you prefer, open an interactive R session and pre‑install packages listed under “Dependencies”.